 - Clothes Dryers — Energy Factor (EF) is the main indicator for energy impacts.
 EF is a measure of energy needed to run the dryer.
 The higher the EF, the more efficient the dryer.
 Dryers may also have energy-saving features such as moisture control/automatic shut off.

-For each attributes selected to characterize the environmental impacts of an appliance sub-category, we applied the following scoring rules:
+For each attributes selected to characterize the environmental impacts of an appliance sub-category, we applied scoring rules based upon:

 - Combination refrigerator/freezers with top-mounted freezers use 10-25% less energy than French door, side-by-side or bottom-mounted freezer configurations.